 Brackenhurst Baptist Church is a Bible-teaching, Bible-preaching ministry with a growing passion to be God-centred in all things.
-With a desire to minister to all, our ministries include something for everyone.
-Our greatest passion is to honour and glorify God by making and maturing disciples who are becoming more like the Lord Jesus Christ.
+Our passion is to honour and glorify God by making and maturing disciples who are becoming more like the Lord Jesus Christ.

 Our pulpit ministry is the centre of our worship and doctrine, and the Bible is the basis for what we believe and teach.
-We strive to be a Word-centred church dedicated to the task of developing fully devoted followers of Christ.
-We endeavour to do all we can to get this same Word into all the world.
+We strive to be a word-centred church dedicated to the task of developing fully devoted followers of Christ.

 What to Expect